urbanjost/M_intrinsics/docs/intrinsics.md

 ```
 ### **Characteristics**

+- **c** is a single scalar _character_
+- **kind** a constant _integer_ initialization expression indicating
+  the kind parameter of the result.
+- The return value is of type _integer_ and of kind **kind**.
+If **kind**
+  is absent, the return value is of default _integer_ kind.

 ### **Description**

  **ichar(c)** returns the code for the character in the system's native
  character set.
 The correspondence between characters and their codes is
  not necessarily the same across different Fortran implementations.
 For
  example, a platform using EBCDIC would return different values than an
  ASCII platform.

-See **iachar**(3) for specifically working with the ASCII character
+ See **iachar**(3) for specifically working with the ASCII character set.
-set.

 ### **Options**

 - **c**
-  : Shall be a scalar _character_, with **intent(in)**
+  : The input character to determine the code for.

 - **kind**
-  : (Optional) An _integer_ initialization expression indicating the kind
-  parameter of the result.
+  : indicates the kind parameter of the result.

-### **Result**

-The return value is of type _integer_ and of kind **kind**.
 If **kind** is absent,
   the return value is of default _integer_ kind.

+### **Result**

+The code in the systems default character set for the character being queried.

 ### **Examples**